huwhallam/portfolio/README.md

 <br>
 <br>

-#### Record temperatures: how London's weather is becoming more volatile
+#### Record temperatures: is London's weather is becoming more volatile?
 ##### <i>Data visualisation using Matplotlib</i>
 This data visualisation explores how London's weather is changing.
 I show the many instances in 2024 when daily minima and maxima air temperature exceeded the lowest and highest temperatures for that day recorded in the preceding decade.